 If the EIN on the preaddressed Form 2290 is wrong or you did not receive a preaddressed Form 2290, enter the correct number.
 If you do not have an EIN, you may apply for one online.
-Go to the IRS website at www.irs.gov/businesses and click on the "Employer ID Numbers" link under "Businesses Topics."
+Go to the IRS website at www.irs.gov/businesses/small and click on the "Employer ID" Numbers" link.
 You may also apply for an EIN by calling 1-800-829-4933, or you can fax or mail Form SS-4, Application for Employer Identification Number, to the IRS.